Yoga Yajnavalkya: Niyamas: virtuous observances of a yoga student

-Richard Rosen, yoga teacher and a contributing editor at Yoga Journal, states that the first two chapters provides the moral foundations of its yoga teachings, and are more detailed than many other yoga texts in the Indian traditions.
+Richard Rosen, yoga teacher and a contributing editor at Yoga Journal, states that the first two chapters provide the moral foundations of its yoga teachings, and are more detailed than many other yoga texts in the Indian traditions.

 Asanas: the yoga postures

-Chapter 3 is short, and opens with a list of eight asanas (postures), followed by the description of each one.
+Chapter 3 opens with a list of eight asanas (postures), followed by the description of each one.
 The asanas are of two types: one set is for meditative contemplation, and the other for cleansing the body.
 Both are said to be important in the journey of yoga.
 Different asanas focus on different organ groups.
 Of the eight asanas, the text discusses two variations each for the Swastikasana and the Mukta Sirsasana in verses 3.3–5 and 3.13–14 respectively, with claims that each asana helps cleanse the body when these are practiced with Yamas and Niyamas.

 Cleansing asanas are those that when practiced for short periods of time help the body prevent or correct internal imbalances and tone inner organs; while meditative asanas are those postures, either sitting or standing, that one can maintain steadily and comfortably for extended periods of time.
 In both, a proper posture is achieved when one can combine relaxed steadiness with deep breathing exercises.
 Such comfortable and stable asanas are necessary for cleansing of the Nadi (Astral Tubes which are around seventy two thousand running throughout the human body) through the Pranayama stage of yoga.
 This view is shared by other yoga texts, such as in verse 5.2 of Gheranda Samhita.
 The Padmasana (lotus position) is esteemed for both cleansing and meditative contemplation.